 The new remix of Let It Be is excellent, but let’s begin where the album did in 1969, the previously unreleased Glyn Johns mix of Get Back.
-It’s a mess.
-Johns has produced a lot of good music, but none of the song versions he chose for the album are better than those on the released Let It Be album.
+Now we know why The Beatles rejected this album mix, it’s a mess.
+Johns has produced a lot of great music, but the versions of songs he chose for the album are not as good as those on the released Let It Be album.
 Only three of the versions, “One After 909”, “Get Back”, and “Let It Be” are worthy of being on a Beatles album.
 In the box set book, it says Glyn Johns purposely selected earlier takes to show The Beatles less polished.

 Fans hoped this “raw” version of The Beatles would be good, but if the Get Back album had been released in the Glyn Johns mix, it would have been an embarrassing way to end the recording career of The Beatles.
 If you’re looking for the “just the band” style originally intended for the album, go with Let It Be…Naked.
 It’s a much better mix of mostly the same songs.